European Union approves $54 billion aid for Ukraine as Hungary drops opposition

 Hungary's Prime Minister Viktor Orbán scuttled a similar EU budget summit in December after vetoing the funding for Ukraine.

-EU leaders arrived in Brussels Thursday ready to spend the day doing bottle with Orbán.
+EU leaders arrived in Brussels Thursday ready to spend the day doing battle with Orbán.
 Estonia's Prime Minister Kaja Kallas expressed her frustration over the standoff with Hungary ahead of the meeting.

 "I mean, Viktor [Orbán] definitely wants to be the center of attention every time we are here," she said, "but it shouldn't be like this.
 I don't want to use the word blackmail, but I don't know another better word."